pnnl/SciTune/README.md

 ## SciTune Models
 SciTune is fine-tuned with the ScienceQA and SciCap datasets to demonstrate multimodal reasoning capabilities.
 We released two model checkpoints in the [Berkeley Data Cloud](https://bdc.lbl.gov/).
 - [SciTune-SciCap](#) for image captioning tasks.
 This model is trained over the [LlaMA-1-13B](https://huggingface.co/meta-llama) and [CLIP](https://huggingface.co/openai/clip-vit-large-patch14) as the base models with the SciTune instructions generated on the [SciCap](https://huggingface.co/datasets/CrowdAILab/scicap) dataset.
+We only released the SciTun Adapter weights.
+Please use it with the combination of LLaMA and CLIP model weights.
+Please reference the [Evaluation](#evaluation) section for sample code.
 - [SciTune-ScienceQA](#) for scientific visual question answering task.
 This model is finetuned over the SciTune-SciCap with the [ScienceQA](https://huggingface.co/datasets/derek-thomas/ScienceQA) dataset.
 The model can answer multiple-choice questions based on visual and textual information provided as context along with a lecture and explanation supporting the answer.
+Please reference the [Inference](#inference) and [Dashboard](#dashboard) sections for sample inference code.

 ## Install